 Becoming a University

 St. Catherine University became Minnesota's newest university on June 1, 2009.
 We are proud of our robust and diverse enrollment; our foremost women's college, educating women to lead and influence for more than 100 years; our vibrant Henrietta Schmoll School of Health engaging top students in healthcare access and leadership.
-We’re showcasing our strengths through a new structure — with four Schools that serve as homes for our academic programs and three Colleges through which prospective students seek admission.
+We’re showcasing our strengths through a new structure — with four Schools that serve as homes for our academic programs and four Colleges through which prospective students seek admission.
 Although the name has changed, the fundamental platform on which St. Kate's was built — our mission, our heritage and our reputation for excellence — remains.